 So if you see a mass of clover mites, don’t panic.
 First, step back and watch to see where they are emerging.
 This information will prove helpful for treatment.
 If you are seeing them outside, be sure to watch if they are emerging from the siding or from the ground.
 The two most important things to watch for is how high they are actively nesting and which side or sides of the home they are most active.

-Again, this information will prove critical when treating the outside with the Bifen.
+Again, this information will prove critical when treating the outside with the Maxxthor.
 By knowing their main entrance points you will be able to treat them directly.

 So here’s a quick summary of how to proceed if you’re seeing them inside.

-1) Treat outside plants and/or mulch areas that may be harboring populations with Bifen.
+1) Treat outside plants and/or mulch areas that may be harboring populations with Maxxthor.

-2) If you are finding them throughout the yard randomly when looking, treat the entire area first with the Delta Gard and then with the Bifen over the top as explained above.
+2) If you are finding them throughout the yard randomly when looking, treat the entire area first with the Maxxthor granules and then with the Maxxthor spray over the top as explained above.

 3) Spray the side of the home as well to a height above that which the mites are crawling.
-Use the Bifen for this application.
+Use the Maxxthor for this application.

 Since level three infestations mean the mites are living in the siding and/or the walls of the house, the level of nesting can vary dramatically.
 You could get lucky and only have them in a small section of one side of the exterior of the home.
 However, this is not likely.
 In most cases, the clover mites will be very active on at least one side of the structure.